Human-Robotics-UA/HDEMG-Fatigue/README.md

-# HD-EMG Fatigue proportional estimation
+# HD-EMG proportional muscular fatigue  estimation
 This repository stores all the code implemented for my master's thesis in Artificial Intelligence, including the HD-EMG Fatigue experimental setup, preprocessing and proportional estimation via various AI models.

 ## 📥Download data